 - 2 ears of corn cut crosswise into 4 pieces

 - 1 yellow onion medium, cut into quarters

 - 2 tablespoons olive oil

 - Combine garlic, paprika, onion powder, cayenne, oregano, thyme, red pepper, and salt.
 Mix well and set aside.

 - Cut turkey sausage into chunks, each about 1 inch long.

 - Cut four sheets of foil, each about 12 inches long.
 Divide sausage shrimp, onion, tomatoes, and potatoes into 4 equal portions.
 Place each portion into the center of each foil piece in a single layer.

 - Drizzle olive oil and seasoning mix evenly over the top of each packet and gently toss to coat all ingredients.
-Divide water among the four packets, about 2 tablespoon per pack.
+Divide water among the four packets, about 2 tablespoons per pack.
 Fold the sides of the foil over the shrimp, covering the ingredients completely and securely seal the packets closed.

-- Place foil packets onto cookie sheet and bake 15 to 20 minutes or until potatoes are tender.
+- Place foil packets onto a cookie sheet and bake 15 to 20 minutes or until potatoes are tender.
 Before opening the packets, carefully cut slits into the packs to allow steam to escape.
 Carefully open, garnish with parsley and serve.